Skip to content

 2. Set up a filter to observe the DLL loading behavior of the target application.

-3. Look for entries that indicate a DLL being searched for but not found, or loaded from a non-specific path.
+3. Look for entries that indicate a DLL is being searched for but not found, or one that is loaded from a non-specific path.

 Filter -> Category -> Path -> contains -> .dll

-1. Write C++ code that performs the desired malicious action when the DLL is loaded.
-Here’s an example that shows a basic message box when loaded (to be adapted for actual malicious use):
+1. Write C++ code that performs the desired action when the DLL is loaded.
+Below is an example that displays a basic message box when loaded (to be adapted for actual use):

 BOOL WINAPI DllMain(HINSTANCE hinstDLL, DWORD fdwReason, LPVOID lpReserved) {